S O C I A L M E D I A.

 5. GIVE YOURSELF 48 HOURS WITHOUT SOCIAL MEDIA

 This one is a little harder, however, I’m going to try and work towards this.
 I find that I’m definitely less on social media on weekends.
 There’s always something going on on weekends, and I’m not touching my phone as often.
 However, on weekends, we do shoot a lot of content, and therefore I do want to capture some moments on IG.
 This is where the snap and save concept comes in.
 Snap it, save it, and post it later (after the weekend).
 Trust me, you will feel SO refreshed after taking a break from social media.
 Try being off social media for 24 hours.
 And then graduate to 48 hours.
 Being off social can actually be refreshing for your mind.
 Think about growing your business, read a book, spend time outdoors, write in a journal, do whatever, but get off your phone.

 I feel like I’ve cleared it up – Influencers/Bloggers are NOT addicted to their phones.

 Are you an influencer or blogger?
-How do you manage social media?
+How often are you taking breaks from social media?
 Share your thoughts and tips below!